uperl/Archive-Libarchive-FFI/README.md

 ## archive\_read\_open\_memory($archive, $buffer)

 Like `archive_read_open`, except that it uses a Perl scalar that holds the content of the archive.
 This function does not make a copy of the data stored in `$buffer`, so you should not modify the buffer until you have free the archive using `archive_read_free`.

+Bad things will happen if the buffer falls out of scope and is deallocated before you free the archive, so make sure that there is a reference to the buffer somewhere in your programmer until `archive_read_free` is called.

 ## archive\_read\_support\_filter\_all($archive)